 About St. James Parish

 St. James Parish, Louisiana (often referred to as a parish equivalent in public records research) is a small but historically significant jurisdiction located along the Mississippi River in southeastern Louisiana, approximately 50 miles west of New Orleans.
 The parish seat is Convent, Louisiana, which houses the primary administrative offices including the St. James Parish Clerk of Court at 5800 LA-44, Convent, LA 70723.
-St. James Parish encompasses approximately 258 square miles with a population of around 20,000 residents according to recent census estimates.
+St. James Parish includes approximately 258 square miles with a population of around 20,000 residents according to recent census estimates.

-James Parish Assessor's Office, located at 5800 LA-44 in Convent, maintains property tax records and assessments for all real property within the jurisdiction.
+The St. James Parish Assessor's Office, located at 5800 LA-44 in Convent, maintains property tax records and assessments for all real property within St. James Parish.

 The parish is divided into several unincorporated communities including Lutcher, Gramercy, Paulina, and Vacherie, with no incorporated municipalities.
-St.

-James Parish was established in 1807 and named after Saint James the Greater, reflecting Louisiana's strong Catholic heritage.
-The St. James Parish Government operates from the Government Complex in Convent, providing essential services including public works, planning and zoning, and emergency preparedness.
+Convent was established in 1807 and named after Saint James the Greater, reflecting Louisiana's strong Catholic heritage.
+St James Parish Government operates from the Government Complex in Convent, providing essential services including public works, planning and zoning, and emergency preparedness.

 What makes this parish unique is its concentration of historical plantations, its position in Louisiana's chemical corridor along the Mississippi River, and its preservation of Creole and Cajun cultural traditions that continue to influence local festivals, cuisine, and community life.